Everything You Need To Know About First-Party Data

 Third-party data has been the king of data hill for years, but it is becoming outdated.
 First-party data is taking over.

-Google intends to remove third-party cookies from the Chrome browser by the second half of 2024.
+Google intends to remove third-party cookies from the Chrome browser by 2025.
 Apple has already enabled users to opt-out of tracking and third-party cookies in the iOS ecosystem.

 Advantages of First-Party Data